featured article thumbnail push technology

 1. Set up and Add Firebase to Your Web App

 If you haven’t already, visit your Firebase Console to add a new project.
-After naming your project, add the Firebase code to your web app.
+After naming your project, add the Firebase code to initialize and configure your Firebase app.
 Firebase will give you an SDK snippet, which you’ll need to add to your website.

 2. Set up Push Notifications in Your App

-Take the SDK and add it to your website HTML file.
+Take the SDK and add it to your website HTML file using the following code snippet.
 The HTML should look like this:

 const firebaseConfig = {